princjef/mageutil/bintool/README.md

 func WithFolder(folder string) Option
 ```

-WithFolder defines a custom folder path where the tool is expected to exist and where it should be installed if desired\.
-Paths will be normalized to the operating system automatically\, so unix\-style paths are recommended\.
+WithFolder defines a custom folder path where the tool is expected to exist and where it should be installed if desired.
+Paths will be normalized to the operating system automatically, so unix\-style paths are recommended.

 ### func [WithVersionCmd](<https://github.com/princjef/mageutil/blob/master/bintool/bintool.go#L240>)